Rrhul0/segwise-assignment/README.md

 ## Setup and Run

-To set up and run this application, follow these steps:
+To set up and run this application make sure **Google Chrome** is installed in system, and follow these steps:

 1. **Clone the repository**: